Every day, we open our Facebook and see the updates from our friends and the pages that we have LIKED on Facebook.

 Advantage of Story Bumping:

-It would help in analyzing that how quick a post dies on Facebook.
+It would help in analyzing how quick a post dies on Facebook.

-Last Actor takes into account the last 50 engagements a user has performed, and gives those users a slight bump up in News Feed ranking.
+The last Actor takes into account the last 50 engagements a user has performed and gives those users a slight bump up in News Feed ranking.